Gamma rays from Fast Black-Hole Winds: SED Modeling

 We assume as in~\citet{wang2016contribution} and~\citet{lamastra2017extragalactic}, that the $\gamma$-ray emission is dominated by hadronic processes resulting from diffusive shock acceleration (DSA).
 In order to model these processes in detail, we first calculate proton distributions using the Cosmic Ray Analytical Fast Tool (CRAFT), a code that uses a semi-analytical formalism for DSA described in~\citep{blasi02, amato+06,caprioli+10b} and references therein.
 CRAFT self-consistently solves the diffusion-convection equation (e.g.,~\citet{skilling75a}) for the transport of non-thermal particles in a quasi-parallel, non-relativistic shock, including the dynamical effects of both accelerated particles and the magnetic turbulence they generate~\citet{Damiano:2011tp,caprioli12}.
 CRAFT also uses microphysical information (particle injection, diffusion, magnetic field amplification) tuned on self-consistent kinetic plasma simulations of non-relativistic shocks~\citep{caprioli+14a,caprioli+14b,caprioli+14c,caprioli+15,haggerty+19a}.
 Thus, given basic information about UFO shock hydrodynamics (age, velocity, and ambient density), CRAFT self-consistently predicts an instantaneous proton distribution.

 To model the cumulative photon distribution of a UFO, we use the hydrodynamic model for the forward shock evolution calculated in~\citet{Liu+18} and shown in Figure~\ref{fig:hydro_liu}.
-For consistency, we assume that the density profile for the representative galaxy is also that used in~\citet{Liu+18}.
-The density profile reproduces well the stellar velocity dispersion in the bulge of the galaxies in our sample (see Figure~\ref{fig:mass_disp}).
-Both the forward shock evolution and density profile apply to the case of an AGN with a bolometric luminosity of $L_{\rm Bol}=2.5\times10^{44}$\,erg s$^{-1}$ (consistent with our measurement) and are both shown in Figure~\ref{fig:hydro_liu}.
+More specifically, \cite{Liu+18} calculate the forward shock evolution \citep[as in][and elsewhere in the literature]{lamastra2017extragalactic, wang2016contribution, wang2016b} using the thin-shell approximation, in which a spherically symmetric shell of negligible thickness expands due the pressure of a hot bubble inside it. \cite{Liu+18} adopts a broken power law density profile for the ambient gas, $\propto R^{-2}$ inside the disk radius and $\propto R^{-3.95}$ outside the disk.
+However, \cite{Liu+18} also includes a flat core in the inner 100\,pc of the galaxy to prevent high central densities that are inconsistent with observations, as well as a constant density beyond the virial radius of the galaxy to account for the presence of the intergalactic medium.
+This profile reproduces well the stellar velocity dispersion in the bulge of the galaxies in our sample (see Figure~\ref{fig:mass_disp}).
+Both the forward shock evolution and density profile apply to the case of an AGN with a bolometric luminosity of $L_{\rm Bol}=2.5\times10^{44}$\,erg s$^{-1}$ (consistent with our measurement) and are both shown in Figure \ref{fig:hydro_liu}.
+Of course, the use of a 1D model has limitations; it cannot account for a more complex ambient medium meaning that inferred values such as the forward shock age and radius are only approximate.
+However, given that the model in \cite{Liu+18} yields $\gamma$-ray spectra in good agreement with observations, this calculation demonstrates that the $\gamma$-ray emission reported in this work can be explained by a population of UFOs with reasonable parameters.